AnjaliShaw24/Squid-Game-Sentiment-Analysis/README.md

 Text preprocessing, including converting text to lowercase, removing URLs, HTML tags, punctuation, and stopwords, and stemming words.

 # Data Source:
 The data for this application was obtained from the Kaggle.com website.
 The primary information came from: https://www.kaggle.com/deepcontractor/squid-game-netflix-twitter-data This dataset has over 80,000 Tweets and 12 columns.
-Data Source:
-The data for this application was obtained from the Kaggle.com website.
-The primary information came from: https://www.kaggle.com/deepcontractor/squid-game-netflix-twitter-data This dataset has over 80,000 Tweets and 12 columns.

 # Visualization: